dmbarbour/wikilon/docs/AboutABC.md

 * ABC is **incremental**.
 Between purity, serializability, and stowage, support for caching is safe and efficient.
 Systematic caching - together with some simple software patterns involving stowage - enables incremental computation even for massive data structures.

-* ABC is **extensible**, via the link layer.
-Defining new operators is no more difficult than defining new words.
-This can be coupled with an ABC runtime optimizing for a common subset of words and definitions to utilize more efficient representations.

 * ABC supports **symbolic structure** with named relationships, resources, and metadata.
 This is achieved in context of the [Awelon Object (AO)](AboutAO.md) structure-preserving link and evaluation model, and serves as a basis for RESTful [application models](ApplicationModel.md).

+* ABC is **extensible**, via the link layer.
+Defining new operators is no more difficult than defining new functions.
+An interpreter or compiler can optimize a common set of functions to get effective performance.

 ## The Bytecode